 We know a nation is only as healthy as its people.
-That’s why our Strategic Health Resource Center helps protect essential programs, such as Medicaid and Medicare, supports Jewish health and long-term care agencies, and promotes service coordination, wellness initiatives, and financing solutions that help patients and medical professionals alike.
+That's why we help protect essential programs, such as Medicaid and Medicare, support Jewish health and long-term care agencies, and promote service coordination, wellness initiatives, and financing solutions that help patients and medical professionals alike.

 Programs such as the charitable tax deduction and the IRA charitable rollover encourage more donors support the causes they value most strongly.
 We advocate for these vehicles and others — like a new, proposed “above the line” charitable deduction for those who do not itemize — as well as policies that help nonprofits work smarter and better, such as expanded advocacy opportunities.

 Services we lobby for — such as transportation, affordable housing, and caregiver support — make a world of difference for seniors.
 Our Center for Advancing Holocaust Survivor Care is a leader in caring and advocating for the 25,000+ vulnerable survivors living in poverty in the U.S. We also protect retirement programs and help keep the elderly safe from financial exploitation and physical abuse.

 Allies know they can count on one another.
 We stand with Israel — the only democracy in the Middle East — and support legislation that allows the country to better defend itself and counter boycott, divestment, sanctions and other efforts to threaten its economic vitality.
 And we continue to advocate for peace through a two-state solution.